Rugged Tablets Enhance NASCAR Pit Crew Performance

 - Allow the teams to set up their own secure wireless network with built-in WiFi

 - Let them send data anywhere at any time with built-in cell phone receivers

 - Turn notes into real-time data with handwriting recognition

 - Stand up to the intense heat, dust, rain and other hazards in typical race conditions

 - Withstand repeated abuse, such as multiple drops to concrete or asphalt

-- And, most importantly, enable sharing critical, real-time data that speeds race-day decision making and can potentially keep vehicles and drivers out of harm’s way
+- Enable sharing critical, real-time data that speeds race-day decision making and can potentially keep vehicles and drivers out of harm’s way

-The versatility and ruggedness of the tablet PC give the team a competitive advantage because it runs the team’s racing software on Microsoft Windows 7 and provides a quick, comprehensive data collection and sharing solution.
-And, unlike off-the-shelf PCs, the military rugged tablet PCs will survive the rigors of an entire 39-event racing season.
+The versatility and ruggedness of the tablet give the team a competitive advantage because it runs the team’s racing software on Microsoft Windows and provides a quick, comprehensive data collection and sharing solution.
+And, unlike off-the-shelf devices, the military rugged tablets will survive the rigors of an entire 39-event racing season.